 Honesty and Integrity: Bullseye Valuation Group

-We think of what we do as a profession.
-The rigors of becoming a licensed appraiser have increased more than ever before.
+Appraising is a profession, and appraisers are professionals.
+Requirements to become a licensed appraiser have increased more than ever before.
 So it goes without question in this day and age that real estate appraisal can definitely be considered a profession as opposed to a trade.
-In our field, as with any profession, we are bound by an ethical code.
+As with any profession we are bound by an ethical code.

-As appraisers our primary responsibility is to their client.
-Normally, for a normal residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
-Appraisers are privy to a lot of information, and like an attorney can only discuss many matters with their client.
-As a homeowner, if you want to review an appraisal report, you should get it through your lender.
-Other obligations also include, numerical accuracy depending on the assignment's nature, attaining and maintaining a particular level of competency and education, and the appraiser must conduct him or herself as a professional.
-Here at Bullseye Valuation Group, we take these ethical responsibilities very seriously.
+As appraisers our main responsibility is to their client.
+Typically, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers are privy to a lot of data, and like an attorney can only discuss many matters with their client.
+As a homeowner, if you would like to obtain a copy of the appraisal document, you normally have to obtain it from your lender.
+Other responsibilities also include, accurate sums appropriate to the parameters of the report, reaching and maintaining an adequate level of competency and education, and of course, the appraiser must behave in a professional manner.
+Maintaining high ethics is standard operating procedure for us at Bullseye Valuation Group.

-Bullseye Valuation Group has worked hard for its track record for completing competent and ethically superior appraisals.
-Contact us today to learn more.
+Bullseye Valuation Group has worked hard for its reputation for performing competent and ethically superior appraisals.
+To learn more Contact us

-Appraisers can also have fiduciary obligations to third parties, such as homeowners, both buyers and sellers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary responsibility is restricted to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.
+Appraisers can sometimes have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
+Those third parties normally are listed in the appraisal assignment itself.
+An appraiser's fiduciary responsibility is only to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.

-Appraisers also have standards outside of boundaries of clients and others.
-For example, appraisers must backup their work files for at least five years - at Bullseye Valuation Group you can rest assured that we stick to that rule.
+There are also ethical duties that have nothing to do with whom we share information.
+For example, appraisers must be able to produce their work files for at least five years - at Bullseye Valuation Group you can rest assured that we adhere to that rule.

-Bullseye Valuation Group holds itself to the industry standards and rules set in place for ethics.
-We refuse to accept anything less from ourselves.
-Doing orders on contingency fees is never an option.
-That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
-We don't do assignments on percentage fees.
-That is probably the appraisal industries biggest no-no, because it would invite fraudulent practices since increasing the value of the home would inflate the their paycheck.
+When creating reports, we follow the highest ethical standards possible.
+We don't do assignments on contingency fees.
+That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We can't do assignments on percentage fees.
+That is probably the appraisal industries biggest no-no, because it would tend to make appraisers raise the value of homes or properties to increase their fee.
 We don't do that.
-Other unethical practices may be defined by state law or professional organizations to which an appraiser belongs.
+Other unethical practices may be established by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can be at ease knowing we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be assured we are going above and beyond to provide an unbiased determination of the home or property value.

-When you engage Bullseye Valuation Group we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.
+When you request an appraisal from Bullseye Valuation Group we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.